Welcome! If you enjoy the content here, please sign up below for the newsletter!

 The structure of Genesis 1 was a topic early on in Genesis Marks the Spot (episode 2, to be exact).
 I've also addressed how it relates to the Cosmic Temple.
 This means that in the first account of creation in our Bibles, we have a sense of liturgy that is embedded into creation itself.
 That's pretty obvious when you realize the importance of "the seventh day."
 Israel's liturgical week was set up in relation to the seven days of creation.

-In my latest episode, The Liturgical Chiasm of Genesis 1, Troy Yurchak and I discussed the structure in relation to the poetic form known as a chiasm.
+In my episode, The Liturgical Chiasm of Genesis 1, Troy Yurchak and I discussed the structure in relation to the poetic form known as a chiasm.
 What we find when we do this is a deep intention that connects to our modern-day liturgy.

 "Oh no, my church doesn't do liturgy!"